Inferring and Interpreting the Visual Geometric Albedo and Phase Function of Earth: Models

 \subsection{Example and Validation}

-The model described above is minimally parametric and produces phase- and wavelength-dependent disk-averaged brightness that, when integrated over the visual band, can be fit to the visual phase curve data described in Section~\ref{sec:data}.
+The model described above is minimally parametric and produces phase- and wavelength-dependent disk-averaged brightness that, when integrated over the visual band (0.4--0.7\,$\upmu$m), can be fit to the visual phase curve data described in Section~\ref{sec:data}.
 Figure~\ref{fig:valid} compares apparent albedo spectra from the new tool to equivalent outputs from the high-fidelity (and computationally complex) Virtual Planetary Laboratory Three-Dimensional Spectral Earth Model \citep{tinettietal2006a,tinettietal2006b,robinsonetal2010,robinsonetal2011,schwietermanetal2015}.
 Parameters for the simpler model are set to known values for Earth, with 20\% fractional coverage of optically thick water clouds and a weakly forward scattering thin aerosol component ($\tau_{\rm aer}$ and $g_{\rm aer}$ of 0.1 and 0.2, respectively).
 The simple model well reproduces spectra from the high-fidelity tool, excepting the intentional omission of lower-importance molecular oxygen absorption at 0.63\,$\upmu$m and 0.69\,$\upmu$m and water vapor opacity at 0.59\,$\upmu$m and 0.65\,$\upmu$m.
+Additionally, the simple model does not perfectly reproduce Earth's color owing to its gray surface flux albedo treatment, which cannot capture wavelength-dependent contributions due to, for example, vegetation and land (that cover a minority of Earth's surface).
 Finally, as an example, Figure~\ref{fig:demo} demonstrates the shapes of the visual band phase curves generated by the different components used in the validation simulation.
 Contributions are unweighted (e.g., the ``cloud'' contribution in the demonstration figure would be weighted by a fractional cloudiness in a complete model) and the Rayleigh curve shows contributions from Rayleigh scattering when surface reflectance is removed.